robreiss/stringformatter/README.md

 2015-03-24 Incremented version to 0.0.79.
 Fixed issue for formatting function names.

 2015-03-24 Incremented version to 0.0.80.
 Fixed unit tests for Date formatting in Firefox, Chrome, IE. Implemented workaround for IE not supporting name attribute on functions.

+2015-03-24 Min files added for .js and test/index.min.html.
+March sprint complete.

 # license